amarula/kernel-slides/drivers/base/devres.md

 # Example usage

-Simple example (thanks for your help ChatGPT)
+Simple driver example (thanks for your help ChatGPT)

 ```